Oregon City Homes for Sale and Real Estate Guide

 Points of Interest

 Steeped in history, Oregon City offers several unique attractions that highlight its rich heritage.
 The End of the Oregon Trail Interpretive Center provides interactive exhibits and period games, immersing visitors in the pioneer experience.
 For a glimpse into early settler life, the Stevens-Crawford Heritage House Museum showcases a 1908 residence filled with period furnishings.
-Additionally, the Oregon City Municipal Elevator, one of only four municipal elevators in the world, offers panoramic views of the city and the Willamette River, connecting the downtown area to the historic McLoughlin neighborhood.
+Additionally, the Oregon City Municipal Elevator, one of only four municipal elevators in the world, offers panoramic views of the city and the Willamette River, connecting the downtown area to the historic McLoughlin district.
 These landmarks offer residents and visitors alike a chance to connect with the city's storied past.

 Getting Around